 Can I have my horse in a stall at night?

 Sure – if your horse desires to hang out in a stall on their own – the stalls are open!
+There are several other open shelters.
 Other than that, the horses are only separated once a day (in stalls or other separate areas) for supplementation, medications, grooming and health checks.
 At all other times, they are free to happily roam the facility as a herd.
 They eat, move around and take small naps all day and all night.
 They rarely decide to stand in a stall.

 I recently visited my mare at your facility.
 She used to whinny when I came to the barn or to her stall, and now she ignores me.
 Is she sad?